serverless/blog/README.md

 Questions about formatting?
 [See a complete post example](https://raw.githubusercontent.com/serverless/blog/master/posts/2016-10-25-building-a-serverless-garden.md)

-4. Submit a PR to the repository and we will review and publish your post!
+Once your post is ready to go, submit a PR to the repository and we will review and publish your post with our audience on serverless.com(http://serverless.com/blog)!

 ## How to add Author Information